-Getting the Rock Ready: A series of geologic events all occured to make a special “birth place” in limestone.
+Getting the Rock Ready: A series of geologic events all overlapped in one place to make a special “birth place” in limestone.
 We needed a rock that had lot of holes in it with enough room for the Herkimer diamonds to grow.
 A very unique series of events took place that helped make this porous rock (one with holes - see example photo).

 Step 1a: The Stromatolite Invasion!